Tipoca/scaml/docs/LANGUAGE.md

 Unlike Michelson's `SELF` operator, `Contract.self` can appear inside a function.
 Even if the function value is sent to another contract, it does not point to the other contract but to the original contract which uses `Contract.self`.

+## Contract creation and call

+SCaml provides the lowest interface of contract creations and invocations.

+### Contract creation

+`Contract.create_raw <Michelson code string>` is the lowest (and only so far) API to originate contracts within SCaml contracts.
+The Michelson code must be given as a string literal.

+### Contract call

+`Operation.transfer_tokens` is the only API (so far) to call other contracts within SCaml contracts.

+### No more inter-contract abstractions

+For now, there is no easy-to-use framework for contract creation and invocation and no concrete plan to add it.